 Housing Equity and Community Input

-I am a 12 year public housing resident of Wellesley.
+I am a 15 year public housing resident of Wellesley.
 I have a tremendous amount of respect for those who rent and own in this town.
 All of our neighbors deserve the right to access affordable and safe housing opportunities.
-If elected, I will advocate for increased engagement from all communities, increased access to information and increased opportunities for families to participate in short, intermediate or long-term housing discussions.
+If elected, I will advocate for increased engagement from all communities, promote increased access to information and increased opportunities for families to participate in short, intermediate or long-term housing discussions.

 Strengthen Ties With Seniors